MenuClose

 If you or a loved one is experiencing addiction, we’re here to help.

-Many people use alcohol when they are feeling down, or they are nervous.
-The alcohol seems to help them feel better for the moment, but many people are surprised when they hear that it is a depressant.
+Many people use alcohol when they are feeling down or they are nervous.
+Alcohol seems to help them feel better for the moment, but many people are surprised when they hear that it is a depressant.
 The confusion comes because many people believe that depressants make you emotionally depressed.
+At Michael’s House, we understand the complexities of alcohol addiction and what it can do to a person’s life.
+We offer a comprehensive alcohol addiction treatment program that helps individuals identify why they are turning to alcohol in the first place and provides them with the tools they need to move forward in sobriety.

 Do Depressants Make You Feel Depressed?

-Depressants can initially make a person feel quite pleasant; alcohol relaxes its users and puts them at ease.
+Depressants can initially make a person feel quite pleasant.
+Alcohol can relax a person and put them at ease.
 However, depressants are rarely used in limited form.
 When alcohol is misused, the consequences add up and can become emotionally depressing and even life-threatening.
-Alcohol is extremely addictive, and when abused long-term, the drug can eventually lead to symptoms of depression.
+Alcohol is highly addictive, and when abused long-term, the drug can eventually lead to symptoms of depression.

 What Are the Side Effects of Alcohol and Other Depressants?